openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## In Scope

-TBD
+This document is currently scoped for the presentation of the claims in the form of Verifiable Credentials between the Holder and the Verifier.

 ## Out of Scope

-### Issuance of Verifiable Credentials
+Issuance of Verifiable Credentials.
 The mechanism to acquire Credentials which can be presented is out of scope of this document.
 One mechanism to issue credentials is being defined within the [@!OpenID.VCI] specification.

 # Authorization Request {#vp_token_request}